 The heat of the moment is the best time for parents to build true respect in their relationship with their child.
 Let’s make that practical for two typical “button-pushing” behaviors – door-slamming and eye-rolling.

-I heard one dad to another, “I nipped my daughter’s door-slamming in the bud… I simply took the door off its hinges for a while.
+One dad was heard saying to another, “I nipped my daughter’s door-slamming in the bud… I simply took the door off its hinges for a while.
 That sure taught her a lesson!”

 “Ha, what a great idea!” responded the other dad.